JNRowe/blanco/doc/blanco.1.rst

 SYNOPSIS
 --------

-    blanco.py [option]...
+    blanco [option]...

 DESCRIPTION
 -----------

 A simple tool to help you, or more specifically *me*, keep in touch with people.
 All it does is notify you if you’re failing to keep in contact.
 It is just a quick solution to a simple problem, as long as you use `abook
 <http://abook.sourceforge.net/>`_ and your sent mail is easily accessible.

 OPTIONS